efarish/portfolio/fundamentals/multi_gpu/README.md

 Two trainings were done using AWS SageMaker:

-- ml.p3.2xlarge with 1 v100 GPUs with 16 gigs of memory
+- ml.p3.2xlarge with 1 v100 GPU with 16 gigs of memory
 - ml.p3.8xlarge with 4 v100 GPUs with 64 gigs of memory

 Files: